Murder of Ankita Bhandari: Background

+Ankita Bhandari hailed from Dobh-Srikot, Pauri Garhwal, Uttarakhand.
+In 2021, Ankita enrolled in a certificate course at Dehradun's Shri Ram Institute of Hotel Management.
+Her father, however, soon lost his job as a security guard, forcing Ankita to drop out of the one-year course.
+She joined her first job at the Vanatra Resort post-lockdown in Rishikesh as a receptionist on 28 August 2022 and was promised ₹10,000 as monthly salary.
+She was last seen by her father on the day of her joining.

+Ankita lodged within the resort premises with permission from owner Pulkit Arya due to the resort's relatively remote location.
+Bhandari was shifted to a downstairs room on September 17, the day before her murder, with the accused informing her that other neighboring rooms will be given issued to guests, as per her chats.

+An account of a hotel staffer, Abhinav, indicates that Ankita was sexually assaulted in the room on September 18, 2022.
+Abhinav claims he saw Pulkit physically covered Ankita's mouth to prevent her from speaking over the phone to someone and she was crying for help.
+After this, Pulkit was allegedly in Ankita's room for an hour behind closed doors.

 Murder

-On 18 September, Ankita did not respond to her parents' calls and when the family tried to locate her in her room they were unable to find her.
-She also did not return calls of Pushap Deep, who became suspicious as Ankita had told him about harassment at the resort.
-She was being pressured to provide "extra service" to a VIP for Rs.
-10000.
-Her father registered a missing complaint in the Revenue police area.
-However, for 2 days no action could be taken.
+On 18 September 2022, Ankita did not respond to her parents' calls and when the family tried to locate her in her room they were unable to find her.
+She also did not return any calls from her friend Pushap Deep, who became suspicious as Ankita had told him about harassment at the resort.
+She was being pressured to provide "extra service" to an anonymous VIP for ₹10,000.

-Later the case was transferred to the Laxman Jhula police, who managed to arrest the three accused in the case- Pulkit Arya (the key accused), the hotel's manager, Ankit Gupta, and Pulkit's friend, Saurabh Bhaskar.
-During the police interrogation, the three confessed their crime and said that after Pulkit had a heated conversation with Ankita, they all went to a nearby location to resolve the things, however, on their way, they had an altercation with Ankita after which they pushed her into the Chilla canal.
+According to the three convicted, Pulkit Arya had a heated conversation with Ankita about an unspecified topic.
+The three accused and Ankita Bhandari then all went to a different location to resolve things.
+However, on their way, they had an altercation with Ankita after which they pushed her into the Chilla canal.
 They then returned to the hotel and told a different story to their staff.